 - Visit Kampung Baru, an old Malay enclave that still has wooden and stilt houses right in the midst of the city.

 - Spend a night at the Bangsar Village, a beautiful enclave of one-storey townhouses set next to one of Kuala Lumpur’s most dense bar and restaurant districts.

 - Check the tourist bucket list with a sunset cocktail at one of the many sky bars, including the famous Heli Lounge Bar.

 - Meet a bunch of tropical friends at KL Bird Park, where you’ll meet the Malaysian hornbill.
 Get your ticket on Klook and get 7RM off.

-- Spend a day at Pulau Ketam, a traditional island with no cars that’s like the opposite of Kuala Lumpur.
+- Spend a day at Pulau Ketam, a traditional island with no cars that are like the opposite of Kuala Lumpur.
 This guided tour starts and returns from KL and is a perfect option for those who don’t want to waste time on public transport.

-- If you are on town on Sunday, go to the Amcorp Mall market and browse through piles of incredible second-hand stuff at one of Malaysia’s best markets.
+- If you are in town on Sunday, go to the Amcorp Mall market and browse through piles of incredible second-hand stuff at one of Malaysia’s best markets.